diegopau/PowerDirHasher/README.md

+Current project status: **Implemented**.
+All the functionalities described in this README have been implemented and should work correctly.
 # PowerDirHasher

 PowerDirHasher is a PowerShell script designed to do data integrity operations, using hash algorithms, for a folder or list of folders.
 It works under Windows 10/11.